Columbus Festival of lights

 What if the Event is canceled?

 Usually, the parade will be held in rain, snow, or clear weather.
-In the event of inclement weather, the parade will go on schedule, except in the event of extreme and/or dangerous conditions such as ice storms, temperatures (including wind chill) nearing zero degrees, blizzards, etc. The Parade Committee defines these conditions as situations when the downtown streets cannot be cleared by the City of Columbus AND/OR it is deemed unsafe to be outside by the National Weather Service.
-Should inclement weather occur prior to the parade, the Festival of Lights Parade Committee will determine if it is sufficiently severe to cancel or delay the parade.
+In the event of inclement weather, the parade will go on as scheduled, except in the event of extreme and/or dangerous conditions such as ice storms, temperatures (including wind chill) nearing zero degrees, or blizzards.
+These conditions are defined as situations when the downtown streets cannot be cleared by the City of Columbus and/or it is deemed unsafe to be outside by the National Weather Service.

 Is the parade family and animal friendly?